julia-cybe/task-manager-fe/README.md

 # Task Manager Frontend

 A modern task management application built with React, TypeScript, Vite, and Tailwind CSS.
 This application provides a clean, responsive interface for managing tasks with full CRUD operations.
+The project has been initialized with the help of the CLAUDE.md file.

 ## 🚀 Tech Stack